 AZA develops valuable conservation partnerships to increase member and public awareness of animal related conservation issues.
 Extensive effort is expended to save species from imminent extinction by determining the best ex situ ways to care for, reproduce, reintroduce, and re-establish in situ populations including the California condor, Wyoming toad, red wolf, Hawaiian birds, and black-footed ferret.
 Read more about Conservation Partnerships.

 With its more than 220 accredited members, AZA continues to build North America's largest wildlife conservation movement.
-Since 1991, the AZA Conservation Endowment Fund (CEF), which supports the cooperative conservation-related scientific and educational initiatives of AZA, its members, and its collaborators, has provided almost $5 million to 280 conservation projects worldwide.
-Detailed information about the CEF and other potential conservation funding sources are provided.
+Since 1991, the AZA Conservation Grants Fund (CGF; previously known as the Conservation Endowment Fund or CEF), which supports the cooperative conservation-related scientific and educational initiatives of AZA, its members, and its collaborators, has provided over $6 million to almost 350 conservation projects worldwide.
+Detailed information about the CGF and other potential conservation funding sources are provided.
 Read more about Conservation Funding.